Welcome to the Telematics Trust

 The Trust provides unique funding opportunities to individuals, Educational Institutes, Government, Business, social enterprises and Not-for-Profit organisations.

 See our Applicants page to learn more about the Trust's funding priorities and reporting requirements and how you can apply for a grant or a loan.

 Telematics Trust Year In Review 2014

-The Telematics Trust is pleased to share its inaugural Year in Review.
+The Telematics Trust is pleased to share its 2014 Year in Review.
 We hope this will provide applicants with examples of projects supported by the Trust and also demonstrate achievements made through some of our grants.
 Please click on the image to download a copy.
 If you are a previous grant recipient and would like to share your achievements with the Trust, please feel free to contact us.

 Recently Funded Projects